Understanding Site Search — Part Three: How Will You Organize Results?

 A search engine does not understand human syntax or context.
 It’s a program running a crawl and searching indexed pages for common terms.
 It does not see words: it only sees a series of characters with which it must match.

 Which means, to this search engine, there is no difference between a relevant page and a non-relevant page if they both contain the requested query.
 We have to provide this context and syntax for the search engine.

 In this post, we’re going to talk about how to plan and create a search implementation strategy around delivering the right results.
 It’s a little bit of programming, a little bit of design, and a decent amount of editorial work.

-This is part three of a five part series on understanding how to plan for site search on your website:
+This is part three of a four-part series on understanding how to plan for site search on your website: